UsmanBadar/Arithmetic-Logic-Unit/Readme.md

 # Arithmetic Logic Unit

 ## Description:
-This arithmetic logic unit(ALU) is based on the The Elements of Computing Systems book [chapter 2](https://www.nand2tetris.org/project02).
+This arithmetic logic unit(ALU) is based on The Elements of Computing Systems book [chapter 2](https://www.nand2tetris.org/project02).
 This ALU is built in circuit simulator [CircuitVerse](https://circuitverse.org/).
 It takes two 16-bit inputs and performs the operations mentioned in the truth table, attached with this project.
 This project starts from fundamental logic gates and finishes at ALU.

 ## How to run: